 Party Snack: Rosemary Roasted Nuts

-Fresh rosemary and brown sugar give this party necessity a hint of the holidays.
-Serve the roasted nuts in various-size bowls, then set them out by the drinks, cookies, and near other areas of conversation.
+There will be plenty of sugary snacks at the party, so savory nuts are a crucial change of pace.
+Fresh rosemary gives this party necessity a hint of holiday zest.
+Serve the roasted nuts in various-size bowls, then set them out by the drinks, Christmas cookies, and near other areas of conversation.

 Party Snack: Caramel Popcorn